Climate Change Initiatives

 Governance Structure for TCFD

 The Governance section of the TCFD (Task Force on Climate-related Financial Disclosures) recommendations requires the establishment and disclosure of a governance structure that responds to climate-related risks and opportunities.
 In our company, the Sustainability Committee, which deliberates on ESG management across organizations, plays a role.
-Satoshi Yoshida, Director in Charge of ESG, is appointed chairman of the committee, and the committee consists of members at the general manager level or higher in each division.
+Katsumi Kawashima, Director in Charge of ESG, is appointed chairman of the committee, and the committee consists of members at the general manager level or higher in each division.
 The Committee conducts climate-related scenario analysis, identifies and assesses risks and opportunities related to climate change, and discusses and deliberates on measures to address risks and opportunities and reviews progress.
 As an advisory body to the President and Representative Director, the Committee reports to the Board of Directors at least twice a year the proposals submitted to and discussed by the Management Committee, and discloses information as appropriate.
 Sanken Electric discloses information on environmental activities related to climate change through CDP in response to requests from institutional investors, purchasing companies, and initiatives around the world.

 Regarding climate-related issues, the following topics will be discussed.